Ameba-AIoT/ameba-rtos-pro2-doc/source/application_note/01_BUILD.rst

 (1) Open linux terminal and enter the project location:
     project/realtek_amebapro2_v0_example/GCC-RELEASE/.

-(2) Create folder “build” and enter “build” folder.
+(2) Create folder "build" and enter "build" folder.

-(3) Run “cmake .. -G"Unix Makefiles"
+(3) Run "cmake .. -G"Unix Makefiles"
-    -DCMAKE_TOOLCHAIN_FILE=../toolchain.cmake” to create the makefile.
+    -DCMAKE_TOOLCHAIN_FILE=../toolchain.cmake" to create the makefile.

-(4) Run “cmake --build . --target flash” to build and generate flash
+(4) Run "cmake --build . --target flash" to build and generate flash
     binary.

 .. note ::
-	If building successfully, you can see flash_ntz.bin in the build folder
+	- If building successfully, you can see flash_ntz.bin in the build folder

-	If the ‘build’ folder has been used by others, you can remove ‘build’ folder first to have clean build
+	- If the ‘build’ folder has been used by others, you can remove ‘build’ folder first to have clean build

-	If there’s some permission issues, you can do “chmod -R 777 <PATH_TO_YOUR_SDK>”
+	- If there’s some permission issues, you can do "chmod -R 777 <PATH_TO_YOUR_SDK>"

+|

 Log UART Settings
 -----------------